VanLuigi/Threat-Hunting-brute-force-persistence/README.md

 This end-to-end investigation demonstrates how structured KQL hunting, combined with an understanding of attacker techniques, can uncover and validate a multi-stage intrusion.

 ---

-## How This Case Study Demonstrates Analyst Skills

-This investigation highlights several key capabilities relevant to security operations and incident response roles:

-- **Hypothesis-driven hunting:** Each step began with a clear objective (e.g., “Are there suspicious logons?”, “Did this lead to execution?”).
-- **Effective use of telemetry:** Logon, process, network, file, and registry data were combined to reconstruct the attack chain.
-- **ATT&CK-aligned thinking:** Behaviors were mapped to recognized techniques, showing familiarity with industry frameworks.
-- **Clear, structured reporting:** Findings were organized into a coherent narrative suitable for both technical and non-technical stakeholders.
-- **Actionable remediation:** The response plan translates technical findings into concrete containment, eradication, and recovery steps.

 This case study can serve as a portfolio piece to demonstrate practical incident response, threat hunting, and security analytics skills in a real-world scenario.